 Ruth Carter, an attorney in Phoenix, explains why…

 Here a sample model release you can edit for your business.
 Make sure you have everyone who is going to be in the picture or video sign one.

 Another tip to get pictures of people without permission is to get them from behind so their faces don’t show.
 Or you can later blur their faces, but that would take some editing skill.

 Oh, and you can’t just grab any picture off Google or Bing images either — there’s a thing called “copyright infringement” if you use a photograph or any intellectual property without express permission from the artist or photographer.
 You may be sued.
-Here are some free-use graphic sites for you:
+Here are a couple of free-use graphic sites for you: